The Sightseeing:

 Saturday #1 - Dinner - Chicken Fried Rice (top) and Chicken with Red Curry (bottom) at Charm Thai - 722 Amsterdam Ave (Upper West Side) - This is a fairly new restaurant that we enjoyed trying out.
 They offered a two-course lunch for $8.

 Saturday #2 - Late Breakfast - Early Lunch.
 Wanting just a little bit of warm food, we headed over to the Neptune Diner at 194 1st Ave. at 12th St (East Village).
 The Neptune is a small non-touristy Polish diner, with simple good food.
+We each had a cup of soup.
+Chris had a cup of white borscht, cabbage, and kielbasa soup, and I had a cup of matzoh ball soup.

 We also shared an order of potato pierogi (bottom) with sour cream.
 I still cannot get Chris to find the greatness of a pierogi, but he is a good sport.
 With my Russian heritage, I was born to love them!
 Our snack came to $12.30.